Cynthia Olavarría: Modeling career

-Many awards have been given to her for her trajectory, including two awards for “Best Female Model” and a recognition as a Puerto Rican “Top Model”.
-She also received the “International Model Ambassador Award” at the Chicago Latino Fashion Week in 2007, and another recognition as “Outstanding Model of the Year” in the Latin Pride National Awards.
+Many awards have been given to her for her trajectory, including two awards for "Best Female Model" and a recognition as a Puerto Rican "Top Model".
+She also received the "International Model Ambassador Award" at the Chicago Latino Fashion Week in 2007, and another recognition as "Outstanding Model of the Year" in the Latin Pride National Awards.

 Beauty pageants

-Olavarria's history with pageants started at age 11 when she won her first beauty pageant, "Miss Reina Infantil".
-When she became 16, she competed in Elite Model Look Puerto Rico.
+Olavarria's history with pageants started at age 11, when she won her first beauty pageant, "Miss Reina Infantil".
+When she became 18, she competed in Elite Model Look Puerto Rico.

-After graduating from college, Olavarría was headed towards a master's degree in International Relations as well as a career with Elite Model Management when she decided to temporarily change her path in order to participate in the Miss Puerto Rico Universe 2005 pageant, where she won the crown representing the municipality of Salinas in October 2004.
+After graduating from college, Olavarría was headed towards a Master's degree in Entertainment Law as well as a career with Elite Model Management when she decided to temporarily change her path and participated in the Miss Puerto Rico Universe 2005 pageant, where she won the crown representing the municipality of Salinas in October 2004.

-She represented Puerto Rico in the Miss Universe 2005 pageant held in Bangkok, Thailand in May 2005, and became the first and only Puerto Rican in Miss Universe history to place 1st Runner-Up until 2019 when Madison Anderson achieved this feat.
-The winner was Natalie Glebova of Canada.
-When Glebova was unable to attend the Miss Indonesia 2007 pageant on behalf of the Miss Universe Organization because of Canada's travel ban on Indonesia, Olavarría officially attended in her place.
+She represented Puerto Rico in Miss Universe 2005 pageant held in Bangkok, Thailand on May 31, 2005.
+Olavarría became the first Puerto Rican in the Miss Universe history to place 1st Runner-Up.
+One of her 1st Runner-Up duties included attending to the crowning ceremony of Miss Indonesia 2006 pageant, on behalf of the Miss Universe Organization.

 During the course of her reign, she made many appearances on such television programs such as Don Francisco Presenta, El Gordo y La Flaca, Despierta America, Cotorreando, Primer Impacto, Objetivo Fama, Premios Juventud, and Premios Lo Nuestro.

 Given her success in beauty pageants she has been invited to be a judge in several international beauty pageants, along with hosting some of them.
-Most recently she was a judge for the "Miss Universe Puerto Rico 2014" pageant.
+Including to host "Miss Universe Puerto Rico 2018 and 2019 pageants for WAPA-TV and WAPA America.